Why Melatonin for Tinnitus Works

 Avoid Email/Social Media | In the 1-2 hours before going to sleep, don’t look at your email or social media.
 Excitement/stress caused by reading or seeing something on email/social media will cause suppression of sleep. |

 Melatonin for tinnitus is generally considered safe for short-term use, but some individuals may experience side effects.
-Common side effects of melatonin may include the following:
+Common side effects of melatonin may include:

 Melatonin Side Effect | Notes |